Natthaphat-s63/Somsri-Restaurant/README.md

   - Handled cancel request in backend side.
   - Validation check in web frontend side.
   - Fixing frontend bugs.
+  - Open mosquitto broker on startup.
+Not use shell script anymore.

 # Report for Frontend
  We have made website to be responsive by using Media query method in CSS.